Residential Track Curriculum

 Students are encouraged to seek experiential learning opportunities through externships for credit at international or domestic institutions, NGOs or think tank employers in fields related to international human rights and humanitarian law.
 Those interested in doctrinal and research skills may opt in the research track by completing a research paper supervised by a faculty advisor.

-Research Track: LL.M. candidates may complete a research paper that demonstrates a high degree of skill in legal scholarship and writing.
+Research Opportunity: LL.M. candidates may complete a research paper that demonstrates a high degree of skill in legal scholarship and writing.
 The paper can be written in connection with a class, or through independent research and writing.

 General Electives